zain-b/Gigg/README.md

 ![](report-images/create-story.gif)

-- Search via API if client is online, otherwise locally.
-See:
+- Search via API (the client will use an API search for text fields if online, otherwise it will use its own offline search).
   - [search api](server/api/search/search.controller.js)

 - Automatically handle relations operations, e.g. if a story is created, since events have many stories the corresponding events stories array should be updated to include it, same goes for the user model etc. See model pre-save hooks.
 Example, creating an event: